minhnn2002/fastapi/README.md

 - DB_PORT: The port to connect
 - DB_DATABASE: The database name

+## Step 3: Step up the table
+Go to the db.py file in the app folder and modify the __tablename__ attribute to the table name that you want to query.

-## Step 3: Run the project on Docker.
+## Step 4: Run the project on Docker.
 (If you deploy on k8s, skip to the next step)
 To run the project on Docker, simply run the command
 ```bash
 docker compose up -d